 The rules applying to internships abroad are available in section 4.6 Internship.

-The digital application form for completing programme elements or internship abroad is available at the VIA Design & Business's Studynet and must be submitted to the international coordinator prior to 1 March.
+The digital application form for completing programme elements or internship abroad is available at MyVIA and must be submitted to the international coordinator prior to 1 March.

 The application must as a minimum contain: